20tab/UnrealEnginePython/tutorials/YourFirstAutomatedPipeline.md

 =

-In this tutorial i will try to show how you can build a python script that can generate a new Unreal Engine 4 Blueprint implementing a Kaiju (a big Japanese monster) with its materials, animations and a simple sensing AI.
+In this tutorial i will try to show how you can build a python script that can generate a new Unreal Engine 4 Blueprint implementing a Kaiju (a big Japanese monster) with its materials, animations and a simple sensing AI based on Behavior Trees.

-Running the script from the Unreal Engine Python Console will result in a native Blueprint that does not require the python plugin to work.
+Running the script from the Unreal Engine Python Console will result in a native Blueprint (as well as meshes, animations, a blackboard and a behaviour tree graph) that does not require the python plugin to work.

 Technically i am showing the "editor scripting" features of the plugin, not its "gameplay scripting" mode.